French toast: Preparation

 Slices of bread are soaked or dipped in a mixture of beaten eggs, often whisked with milk or cream.
-Sliced or artisan loaves cut to 3/4-1 in thick are frequently the bread of choice.
-Sugar, cinnamon, nutmeg, and vanilla may be variously added to the mixture.
+Sugar, cinnamon, nutmeg, and vanilla may be added to the mixture.
 The bread is then fried in butter or olive oil until browned and cooked through.
 Day-old bread is often used, both for its thrift and because it will soak up more egg mixture without falling apart.

 The cooked slices may be served with sugar or sweet toppings such as caramel, ice cream, jam, honey, fruit, or maple syrup.

 Variations

 There are many variations.
 The dipping mixture might not include eggs and the bread may be soaked in wine, rosewater, or orange juice, either before or after cooking.

 International versions

-Balkans

-In Southern Slavic countries, such as Bulgaria, Bosnia and Herzegovina, Slovenia, Croatia, and Serbia, it is called prženice, pohane šnite, moče, or ribanjke.
-It is eaten sweet or savory and paired with ajvar, jam, cheese, prosciutto, or sausage.
-In Romania, it is known as frigănele and almost always served as a savoury dish without milk, although milk can be requested at most dinners.
+Asia